pharo-open-documentation/pharo-wiki/General/Baselines.md

     do: [ super projectClass ]
 ```

-This will allow Metacello to be able to update your project and is needed because the default project class of Metacello used metadatas to know if an update was needed.
+This will allow Metacello to be able to update your project and is needed because the default project class of Metacello used metadata to know if an update was needed.

 ### Define packages forming your project